brilyuhns/ai_pr_reviewer/README.md

 $ gem install ai_pr_reviewer
 ```

-The gem will automatically install a GitHub Actions workflow file in your repository's `.github/workflows` directory.

 ## Configuration

-1. Create a `.env` file in your project root with the following variables:
+1. For local usage, create a `.env` file in your project root with the following variables:
 ```
 GITHUB_TOKEN=your_github_token_here
 GITHUB_REPOSITORY=owner/repo_name